xeraa/microservice-monitoring/readme.md

 1. Make sure you have your AWS account set up, access key created, and added as environment variables in `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
 2. Create the Elastic Cloud instance with the same version as specified in *variables.yml*'s `elastic_version`, enable Kibana as well as the GeoIP and user agent plugins, and set the environment variables with the values of `ELASTICSEARCH_HOST`, `ELASTICSEARCH_USER`, and `ELASTICSEARCH_PASSWORD`.
 3. Change into the *lightsail/* directory.
 4. Change the settings to a domain you have registered under Route53 in *inventory*, *variables.tf*, and *variables.yml*.
 If you have a working Hosted Zone for that domain, import it with `terraform import aws_route53_zone.domain <ID>`.
-Otherwise you will need up update the Name Servers under Registered Domains with those generated under Hosted Zone after applying the next step (waiting for a [Terraform issue](https://github.com/terraform-providers/terraform-provider-aws/issues/88) to automate this).
+Otherwise you will need up update the Name Servers under Registered Domains with those generated under Hosted Zone after applying the next step (waiting for this [Terraform issue](https://github.com/terraform-providers/terraform-provider-aws/issues/88) to automate this).
 5. If you haven't installed the AWS plugin for Terraform, get it with `terraform init` first.
 Then create the keypair, DNS settings, and instances with `terraform apply`.
 6. Apply the base configuration to all instances with `ansible-playbook --inventory-file=inventory configure_all.yml`.
 7. Apply the instance specific configuration with `ansible-playbook --inventory-file=inventory configure_monitor.yml` — frontend and backend don't have specific configurations.